 The word Keratoconus comes from two Greek words: kerato (cornea) and konos (cone).
 Keratoconus is a degenerative disorder of the eye in which the shape of the cornea, which is usually round, is distorted and develops a cone-shaped bulge, resulting in reduced vision.
 Keratoconus is a relatively common condition.
 It affects one person in two thousand, occurs around the world and is quite common in the Middle East.

 Progression of Keratoconus depends on the patient’s age at the time of onset and the severity of eye rubbing.
 The earlier the onset, the faster Keratoconus may progress.
 The condition always affects both eyes and is asymmetric, so one eye may be more affected than the other.

-Keratoconus has many causes and it results in a cornea that is more elastic than normal and that starts to thin and bulge forward, causing reduced vision and increases astigmatism.
-It can be inherited and a chromosomal link has been identified.
-Keratoconus can be associated with other allergic diseases such as hay fever, eczema and asthma but we are not born with it and its onset usually happens around puberty.
-It is strongly associated with eye rubbing which can also make it progress rapidly.
+Keratoconus has many causes, and it results in a cornea that is more elastic than normal and that starts to thin and bulge forward, causing reduced vision and increased astigmatism.
+It can be inherited, and a chromosomal link has been identified.
+Keratoconus can be associated with other allergic diseases such as hay fever, eczema and asthma but we are not born with it, and its onset usually happens around puberty.
+It is strongly associated with eye rubbing, making it progress rapidly.
 It is also seen in contact lens wearers.

 These can provide good vision in the early stages of the condition and usually help to correct myopic astigmatism.

 Hard or Scleral Contact Lenses

 When spectacles don’t work, rigid contact lenses and Scleral lenses usually provide very good vision if the patient can tolerate them; they should be fitted by a contact lens specialist.

 CXL – Corneal Collagen Cross linking with Riboflavin (Vitamin B2)

 This technique increases the strength of the cornea and prevents the progress of Keratoconus.